 To the north, there appeared a tree measuring some 7,000 yójanas.
 Twenty-five thousand million groups of people were assembled by it.
 These people did not talk either.
 They did not speak.
 They did not speak at all.
 They did not converse at all.
+They did not arise.
 They did not move about.
 They sat in silence.